idugalic/axon-sdm/README.md

 ```
 Sets desired Serializer for Axon Spring Boot project.
 Possible values are `default`, `xstream`, `java`, and `jackson`

-The change will be introduced within specific branch `add-amqp-dependencies`.
+The change will be introduced within specific branch `set-serializer-<desired serializer>`.

 ##### Other code transforms